-Introduction to Sociology I (Revision 5)
+Introduction to Sociology I (Revision 6)

-Unit 1: Introduction to Sociology
+- Unit 1: Introduction to Sociology

-Unit 2: Research Methods
+- Unit 2: Research Methods

-Unit 3: Culture
+- Unit 3: Culture

-Unit 4: Socialization
+- Unit 4: Socialization and Social Rules

-Unit 5: Deviance
+- Unit 5: Deviance

-Unit 6: The Family
+- Unit 6: The Family

-Unit 7: Social Inequality: Stratification
+- Unit 7: Social Inequality and Stratification

-Unit 8: Race and Ethnicity
+- Unit 8: Race and Ethnicity

-Unit 9: Gender
+- Unit 9: Gender

-Unit 10: Final Essay and Conclusion
+- Unit 10: Conclusion

-To receive credit for SOCI 287, you must achieve a course composite grade of at least "D" (50 percent)and a grade of 50 percent on the final examination.
+To receive credit for SOCI 287, you must achieve a course composite grade of at least D (50 percent)and a grade of 50 percent on the final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Hathaway, William T. (2007-2010).
-Summer Snow.
+Hathaway, William T. (2015).
+Lila, The Revolutionary.
 St Albert, AB: Avatar Publications.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

 For more information please contact the course coordinator.